NVB9ALT/Realism-pack./README.md

 - Lag reduction
 - Other minor improvements

+If anti-aliasing is off, the flight recorder cache is cleared every 100 milliseconds, making the flight recorder unusable.
+To re-enable the flight recorder, turn on anti-aliasing.

 Make sure you use the latest version of this; I update this addon rather frequently.

 Also, AP++ is sorta bugged with GeoFS 3.0, you kinda have to fiddle with it and it doesn't work all the time.